 Why I Quit My Engineering Job To Travel The World in 2019

-Prior to my life of travel, I had been working for 10 years in the engineering industry.
+Prior to my life of travel, I had been working for over a decade in the engineering industry.
 I have always loved to travel – be it to a faraway lighthouse in Muroran, Japan or to the bustling back alleys of Bangkok in search of street food, I find excitement and freedom in visiting places I’ve never been to before.
 When I was a child, my father would take us on long road trips in India every time there was a holiday.
 We would often visit the vast and beautiful state of Rajasthan and eat amazing food on the roadside dhabas.
 It was magical!
 Who wouldn’t want to travel after growing up with a taste of that?

 But due to the nature of my job, I could never travel for more than a few weeks at a stretch.
-Every vacation started with a deadline and every vacation ended with a feeling of despair as I showed up to work on Monday.
+Every vacation started with a deadline and ended with a feeling of despair as I showed up to work on Monday.